 Through the Environment, Health and Safety department (EHS), the University maintains emergency planning and evacuation procedures.
 More information about evacuation planning can be found on the EHS website.

 As mentioned previously, the University reminds you to report crimes to UNC Police.
 The University’s assigned leadership will issue a Crime Alert to notify the campus community of any Clery Act crime that poses a serious or continuing danger to the campus community.
 The Crime Alert will be issued as soon as the information is available so people can protect themselves and/or their property from similar crimes.

 If UNC Police believes issuing a Crime Alert would compromise efforts to address the crime, the notification may be delayed until the potentially compromising situation has been addressed.

 The University communicates by sending a text message to the cellphone numbers registered by students, faculty and staff in the online campus directory.
 In addition, the University communicates by updating Alert Carolina and the University’s homepage, which triggers updates on official UNC-Chapel Hill Twitter and Facebook accounts, including those for UNC Police.

-There were no siren activations other than system tests in calendar year 2020.
+There were no siren activations other than announced system tests in calendar year 2021.
 For more information on the University’s policies and procedures in the event of an emergency, please visit the Alert Carolina website.

 In addition, the University tests its emergency sirens twice per year and additionally as appropriate (e.g., to test significant upgrades as the system is periodically improved).
-In 2020, siren tests were conducted on February 12, and July 29th.
-The University also coordinates closely with University of North Carolina System Office to fully participate in emergency preparedness activities and work being coordinated across the UNC System.
+In 2021, siren tests were conducted on Feb.
+17, July 20 and Sept.
+15. The University community was informed via email prior to each test.
+The University also coordinates closely with the University of North Carolina System Office to fully participate in emergency preparedness activities and work being coordinated across the UNC System.